 Cinematography, color correcting in DaVinci Resolve, cine lenses, workflow tips, used equipment, rig hacks – you name it.
 Even if you don’t shoot with Blackmagic Design cameras, you’ll find something here that’s useful.

 If you have a few minutes to spare, chances are pretty good that you can learn something new just by browsing the many blogs, forums, and tutorials at Creative Cow.
 After you get past the cluttered first impression of their site, you’ll find career advice and interviews with industry experts, like HBO’s Director of Workflow, or Gravity’s editor, Mark Sanger.

-Want to work with our Seattle Video Production Team?
+Want to work with our Chicago or Seattle video production teams?

 Get in touch at (773) 609-1041 or email email@example.com.
 There are tons of video production resources out there, and I’m sure some of you have favorites of your own.
 Feel free to share your own in the comments below!